 I’m Ian Wellens, and The Cheese Shed is myself, James Mann and Gill Mann.
-We started in 2006, with the aim of making Westcountry cheese available to people all over the country.
+We started our online mail order business in 2006, with the aim of making Westcountry cheese available to people all over the country.
 There’s such a wealth of great cheese made down here, but not all of it is widely available.
 After all, some of the best makers are very small-scale operations - concerned with quality more than quantity - meaning that their products are pretty hard to find.

 Day to day, I’m the person you’ll talk to if you get in touch with The Cheese Shed.
 I also look after the website, write the newsletters and so on.
-Mandi and James do most of the packing and look after the stock.
-Gill is involved all year round, but has a special role in December, when she becomes the Christmas cheese box supremo.
+James and a couple of others do most of the packing and look after the stock.
+Gill is involved year round, but has a special role in December, when she becomes the Christmas cheese box supremo.